sato3238/pot-sdk-doc/ARGOS_RPA_POT_SDK_on_Windows10.md

 - The POT SDK
 - IDE (PyCharm)

+Oh, btw, we are asuuming you already have signed up with [ARGOS Supervisor account](https://rpa.argos-labs.com/), downloaded the latest version of STU and PAM from the [ARGOS LABS website](https://www.argos-labs.com/#download), and installed them successfully.

 ### [Installing Python Interpreter](Install_Python_Interpreter_Windows10.md)

 You will need **Python 3.7.3 32bit on Windows 10**.
 Please select the **32bit** version even when your OS is 64bit because of compatibility reasons.